jorgelopezcoronado/SDNLab/README.md

 the REST API.
 Understand that the selector; the selector *restricts* the matching traffic, being able to specify in a granular manner to which type of traffic the intent corresponds.
-Observe that in the intent the origin is the port 1 at s2, which corresponds to the host h2; the destination port is 3306 due to the fact that wordpress communicates with a mysql database (that uses port TCP 3306 at the destiny).
+Observe that in the intent the origin is the port 1 at `s2`, which corresponds to the host `h2`; the destination port is `3306` due to the fact that wordpress communicates with a mysql database (that uses port `TCP 3306` at the destiny).
 If you try the wordpress at this moment no database communication should succeed.
 The reason is that h1 (mysql) cannot reply to the communication.
 To do so, add the following intent: